 ❑ Keep the affected area as free of oil as possible.
 Shampoo your hair frequently.
 Use an all-natural soap with sulfur that is designed for acne (available at health food stores).
 Wash your skin thoroughly but gently no more than twice daily; never rub hard.
 Overwashing, vigorous scrubbing, and repeated touching of the skin can make acne worse by overstimulating the sebaceous glands, causing them to produce excessive amounts of sebum.

 ❑ Avoid wearing makeup.
 If you feel you must use cosmetics, use only natural, water-based products.
 Do not use any oil-based formulas, and avoid any products containing harsh chemicals, dyes, or oils.
 Wash and dip makeup applicator brushes and sponges in alcohol after each use to avoid contamination.
+Acne Recommendations.

 ❑ Use a mixture of organic apple cider vinegar and quality water to balance the skin’s pH.
 Mix 1 part apple cider vinegar with 10 parts quality water, and apply the mixture on the affected area.